liuxinren456852/DLC_LiDAR_SLAM/README.md

 2. Add keyframe saving, and save maps and tracks through rosservice commands.

-3.The back-end optimization in FAST_LIO_SLAM only uses the high-level GPS for constraints.
+3. The back-end optimization in FAST_LIO_SLAM only uses the high-level GPS for constraints.
 The high-level GPS is generally noisy, so the XYZ three-dimensional postion of GPS is added to constrain the GPS a priori factor.

 ## Prerequisites